CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

     > **Note:** Here's an example of what you are likely to see; however, the precise recommendation could vary.

-    > **Note**: Optionally, if GitHub Copilot Chat suggests a follow-up question above the **Ask Copilot a question or type / for topics** text box, click the follow-up question to ask it.
+    > **Note**: Optionally, if GitHub Copilot Chat suggests a follow-up question above the **Ask Copilot or type / for commands** text box, click the follow-up question to ask it.

     > **Note**:  If your question is outside the scope of GitHub Copilot Chat, it will tell you and may suggest an alternative question to ask.